MNeverOff/stripe-link-file-delivery/README.md

 ![Cover Image](assets/cover.svg)

 This is a simple serverless application that uses AWS Lambda, Stripe and Brevo to deliver files to customers after they have made a payment via your Stripe Payment Link.
-Because Themeforest, Gumroad and KoFi may be nice, but why not manage your own payment links and have a straight-forward user experience?
+Because Gumroad and KoFi may be nice, but why not manage your own payment links and have a straight-forward user experience?

 ## Demo